Table of Contents

 }'

-To delete an existing incident, send a DELETE request to the incident endpoint and provide the ID from the third-party incident management service.
-In this next example, replace PROVIDER_ID with the appropriate value for your incident.
+To delete an existing incident, send a DELETE request to the incident endpoint, replacing PROVIDER_ID with the appropriate identifier from your third-party system.

 curl -X DELETE "https://public-api.linearb.io/api/v1/incidents/PROVIDER_ID" \